 You’ll also want at least 3 pairs of kettlebells to allow you to perform unique moves like goblet squats and swings.
 Get yourself a pair each of the 43, 44, and 53 lb kettlebells.
-Read our review of best kettlebells here and how to choose the right kettlebells for your home boxing tools.
+Read our review of the best kettlebells here and how to choose the right kettlebells for your home boxing tools.

 You’ll also need weight plates.
 The most economical way to buy them is in a set.
 Start with a 160 lb set and build from there as your strength level increases.

 The maize bag is a small, pear-shaped bag that has a maize filling.
 It looks somewhat like a speed bag.
 The maize filling is what makes this bag so effective in the boxer’s arsenal.
 It allows the puncher to feel the hit much more than the heavier bag.
 One reason for this is that the maize bag doesn’t have the spring that a heavy bag does.
 The shape of the bag also provides more opportunity to train with hooks and uppercuts.
 It makes it a great complement to the heavy bag.

 Pads are an essential part of the training mix.
-When you’re training with the heavy bag, or even when you’re shadow boxing, you are the driver; you get to call the shots.
+When you’re training with the heavy bag, or even when you’re shadowboxing, you are the driver; you get to call the shots.
 However, when your training partner slips on the focus pads, they are now dictating the action.
 It makes the experience a lot more fight realistic.
-Don’t get a pair of focus pads that is too large.
+Don’t get a pair of focus pads that are too large.
 You want them tight and focused.